andrewliao11/env-aware-program-gen/src/README.md

 ```

 Run `sketch_test.py` and the output file will be dumped in a json file.
-We provide the output json file from at `src/sketch_prediction`
+We provide the output json file from at `src/sketch_prediction` and the trained weight at [here](https://drive.google.com/open?id=1eHbm9v9j0JewChayldvOuUcZkVHkN-p3) and [here](https://drive.google.com/open?id=1eFqLe4nJ10SdzFwHI8xrvzYtJPF6XVs7).

 ## Sketch generation + Program generation